 Other important measures include:

 Tips to lower your sodium intake

-Angiotensin-converting enzyme (ACE) inhibitors -- widen blood vessels and make it easier for your heart to pump blood.
+Angiotensin-converting enzyme (ACE) inhibitors.
+ACE inhibitors widen blood vessels and make it easier for your heart to pump blood.
 Side effects can include chronic cough.
 ACE inhibitors include:

-Angiotension II receptor blockers (ARBs) -- also dilate blood vessels and may be used in people who can't take ACE inhibitors.
+Angiotension II receptor blockers (ARBs).
+ARBs also dilate blood vessels and may be used in people who cannot take ACE inhibitors.
 They include: